Whipple Dam State Park

 Make a reservation.

-Swimming: The 300-foot sand beach is open from May to mid-September, 8 a.m. to sunset.
+Swimming: The 300-foot sand beach is open from late-May to mid-September, 8 a.m. to sunset.
 Swim at your own risk.
 Please read and follow posted rules.
 A dressing room, beach volleyball court and boat rental are at the beach.

 Boating: electric motors only

 Motorboats must display a current boat registration.
 Non-powered boats must display one of the following: boat registration; launching permit or mooring permit from Pennsylvania State Parks, available at most state park offices; launching permit from the Pennsylvania Fish and Boat Commission.

 Complete information on boating rules and regulations in Pennsylvania is available from the Pennsylvania Fish and Boat Commission Web site.